 Watching a Sunrise up here is often billed as a magical once-in-a-lifetime experience that will change you as a person or something like that.
 We think that is stretching it a bit, but there is no doubting the beauty of seeing the Day Break perched high upon a Volcano.
 Despite having seen it a few times we still can’t visit Maui without making the trip up.
 Especially as we are probably awake anyway.

-With the alarms set for 2:30, I lay awake waiting for it to go off.
-We Quickly loaded in piles of camera equipment and WARM clothes and headed out into the quiet of the night.
+With the alarm set for 2:30, I lay awake waiting for it to go off.
+We quickly loaded in piles of camera equipment and WARM clothes and headed out into the quiet of the night.
 As we approached Lahaina about 8 miles into the trip we realized I had left the paperwork needed to enter the park before sunrise!

 Due to the popularity of Sunrise, the National Park Service has introduced a booking scheme to limit numbers and overcrowding at the summit.
 It’s free ($1.50 booking fee) But you will not be allowed in without a reservation.
 So we did a U-turn and headed back to the condo for the paperwork.
 To book your reservation for Sunrise at Haleakala click here.